City Dominate The Derby, Leicester Make An Emotional Return & Is Jokanovic On The Brink?

-However, Jokanovic may be given more time to get things right as he has recently been backed publicly by Chairman Shahid Khan.
+Jokanovic may be given more time to put things right as he has recently been backed publicly by chairman Shahid Khan.

 Goalless At An Emotional Day At The King Power

-Now two weeks have passed since the tragic helicopter crash that claimed the lives of Leicester Chairman Vichai Srivaddhanaprabha and five others at the King Power stadium.
-The home game against Burnley marked the first time the team had played at the stadium since the incident and tributes were made to the man who is affectionally know as ‘the boss’ throughout the game.
+Now two weeks have passed since the tragic helicopter crash that claimed the lives of Leicester Chairman Vichai Srivaddhanaprabha and five others at the King Power Stadium.
+The home game against Burnley marked the first time the team had played at the stadium since the incident and tributes were made to the man who is affectionally known as ‘the boss’ by the Leicester City faithful.

 In what was an emotionally charged occasion, the football took something of a backseat and former Foxes’ managers, Nigel Pearson, Craig Shakespeare and Claudio Ranieri were all in attendance.